edgelesssys/constellation/docs/docs/workflows/s3proxy.md

 This can either be done by modifying your client application or by changing the deployment of your application.

 The necessary deployment modifications are to add DNS redirection and a trusted TLS certificate to the client's trust store.
-DNS redirection can be defined for each pod allowing you to test s3proxy for one application, without changing other applications in the same cluster.
+DNS redirection can be defined for each pod, allowing you to test s3proxy for one application without changing other applications in the same cluster.
 Adding a trusted TLS certificate is necessary as clients communicate with s3proxy via HTTPS.
-To have your client application trust s3proxy's TLS certificate, the certificate has to be added to the client's truststore.
+To have your client application trust s3proxy's TLS certificate, the certificate has to be added to the client's certificate trust store.
 The above [deployment example](#deployment) shows how all this can be done using cert-manager and the [hostAliases](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/) key.